atgeller/Wasm-Prechk-Artifact/README.md

 The implementation is also used for the claims within the evaluation.

 ## Implementation of Call Indirect in Redex (Section 5.3)
-In section 5.3, we describe how our redex model encodes constraints on call_indirect.
+In section 5.3, we describe how our redex model encodes constraints on `call_indirect`.
 The redex model is available in `~/wasm-prechk`.
-The implementation of validation of safe call_indirect is in the `TableValidation.rkt` file, and the usage can be seen in the judgement rule for call_indirect in the `IndexTypingRules.rkt` file.
+The implementation of validation of safe `call_indirect` is in the `TableValidation.rkt` file, and the usage can be seen in the judgement rule for `call_indirect` in the `IndexTypingRules.rkt` file.
 An example test case in `Tests/IndexTableTest.rkt` demonstrates the ability of the implementation to typecheck a safe call_indirect instruction.

 # Section 6 - Evaluation